Operator theory and function theory in Drury-Arveson space and its quotients: Essential normality and the conjectures of Arveson and Douglas

 Conjecture \ref{conj:AD} is stated for quotients of $H^2_d \otimes K$ by a graded submodule $L$.
-There is reason to believe that the conclusion is true also for the case where $L$ is generated by $K$-valued polynomials, indeed some positive results have been obtained for quasi-homogeneous submodules \cite{DS11,GuoWangII,GZ13} or in the case of principal submodules \cite{DW11,FX12,GZ13}.
-However, the conjecture cannot be stretched further to arbitrary submodules.
+There is reason to believe that the conclusion is true also for the case where $L$ is generated by $K$-valued polynomials, indeed some positive results have been obtained for quasi-homogeneous submodules \cite{BS18, DS11,GuoWangII,GZ13} or in the case of principal submodules \cite{DW11,FX12,FX18}.
+The conjecture was verified for varieties smooth away from the origin, by Engli\v{s} and Eschmeier \cite{EE15} and independently by Douglas, Tang and Yu \cite{DTY16}, and later for more complex configurations \cite{WD18}.
+In recent years progress has been made in several different directions; the reader is referred to the survey \cite{GW_Surv} for a more detailed account than can be given here.

+The positive results notwithstanding, it is important to note that the conjecture cannot be stretched further to arbitrary submodules.
 In \cite[p.
 72]{GRS05} an example is given of a submodule $L \subset H^2_2$ such that $L$ (and therefore also the quotient $H^2_2 / L$) is not essentially normal.
 Thus, in general, a pure $d$-contraction of finite rank need not be essentially normal.